apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.stringToNumber.md

 Quick Example
 -------------

-When the browser is set to the en\_US locale, this should display a popup dialog with text similar to "number: 1234.56".
+When the browser is set to the `en\_US` locale, this should display a popup dialog with text similar to `number: 1234.56`:

     navigator.globalization.stringToNumber(
       '1234.56',